This story was written in response to a prompt, “ You find an alien object in your garden” for #StoryAWeek on the WriMo India group.

 “Of course,” she replied.
 “What’s the currency?”

-Dr. Vijay Dutt, a renowned psychiatrist, exclaimed in anger and threw the newspaper on the floor in disgust.
+Dr. Vijay Dutt, a renowned psychiatrist, exclaimed in anger and slammed down the receiver.

 “Baba!
 What happened?”
 His daughter, Dr. Bindiya Dutt, an upcoming psychiatrist herself, asked.

 “That was Inspector Gawad.
 He wanted to talk about Sania Shetty,” he said, breathing heavily.

 “Of course, Baba.
 She used to talk about some guy who told her that she was a princess from hell, and that he would rescue her.
 The last time she was here, she was shrieking that she was a wolf and that her family were lambs waiting to be slaughtered.”

 “Yes, she had a lot of latent anger towards her family.”

 “I’ve never seen that level of hate towards a family member,” replied Dr. Dutt.